Visiting an Arabic Country

 4. Always keep in mind the mighty reward that is in store for you in the Hereafter when you show kindness to a neighbor.

 3. Anybody will speak to you.
 If you are sitting at the bus stop, riding on the train, at a cafe – complete strangers may speak to you, greet you, compliment you.
 This is not unusual.
 Unlike my experiences in Europe, or more specifically Switzerland, where you don’t really talk to people unless you know them or have a pressing reason.
 For me this is what I call the difference between a warm culture and a cold culture.
 Whenever I take a train or bus journey in a Muslim land, I always take food to share, because in my experience, when someone sitting next to me has something, they always offer it and don’t just keep it for themselves.
-I can’t count the amount of times I have been on a bus in Egypt and the Muslim beside me has bought me a drink or snack (whether I wanted one or not) when the bus has stopped for a break on a long journey.
+I can’t count the number of times I have been on a bus in Egypt and the Muslim besides me has bought me a drink or snack (whether I wanted one or not) when the bus has stopped for a break on a long journey.

 4. Your wish is their command.
 If you say you need or want something, even just in passing or thinking out loud, my Muslim friends and acquaintances feel morally obligated to try and fullfill my wish, whatever it might be, if they possibly can.
 It is nice to know you can rely on anyone to help you out, and you want to do the same for them – this gives a sense of community.
 It’s also nice to feel like we are being good, helpful humans.
 Everything is about the common good of the community and not just about the individual.